0

 Health Recommendations from Vitl

 Vitl delivers a report to customers based on their blood and DNA test results, and the self-reported information from the health and lifestyle questionnaire.
-The company’s main products are supplements, which they claim can be personalized based on users’ test results and questionnaire answers.
+The company’s main products are supplements, which can be personalized based on users’ test results and questionnaire answers.

 Review of Vitl Privacy & Data Security